cottoncammy/disquark/README.md

 **DisQuark currently does not support Discord's Gateway or Voice APIs**.
 Interest in the project will determine whether time is invested to develop corresponding modules.
 For now, the project's development efforts are focused on improving and maintaining the REST module.

-## Quarkus Extension

-It's strongly recommended to use DisQuark along with our [Quarkiverse extension](https://github.com/quarkiverse/quarkus-disquark) which minimizes the boilerplate needed to develop HTTP interactions with DisQuark.

 ## Examples

 ### Creating a message